AADavin/Zombi/README.md

 ###Advanced modes for simulating species tree

-#### Mode Ta - Autocorrelation of extinction and speciation rates

-In this model, speciation and extinction rates are specific for each branch.
-Each time one new lineage emerges, a new value for its extinction and speciation rates its sampled from a user defined distribution (normal or lognormal), in which the mean corresponds to the value of the parent branch and the variance to the branch length

 #### Mode Tb - Branch-wise extinction and speciation rates

 In this model, speciation and extinction rates are specific for each branch.
 Each time one new lineage emerges, a new value for